 Adviser does not execute transactions with any broker-dealer in exchange for promoting or selling Adviser products, including shares of the Funds.
-A broker at Stifel Nicolaus, his family, his late father, his family trusts, and his brokerage clients have been clients of Adviser since its founding in 1976.
-The broker is employed by Stifel Nicolaus in St. Louis, and the broker's accounts are custodied at Stifel Nicolaus in St. Louis.
-Trading by Adviser in these accounts is client-directed to Stifel Nicolaus as the directed broker.
-Orders for other accounts custodied at Stifel Nicolaus are also placed with Stifel Nicolaus as the directed separate accounts have always been placed there on a research value and "best execution" basis and for the purpose of consolidating orders.
+A broker at Stifel, his family, his late father, his family trusts, and his brokerage clients have been clients of Adviser since its founding in 1976.
+The broker is employed by Stifel in St. Louis, and the broker's accounts are custodied at Stifel in St. Louis.
+Trading by Adviser in these accounts is client-directed to Stifel as the directed broker.
+Orders for other accounts custodied at Stifel are also placed with Stifel as the directed broker.
+Adviser may trade at Stifel in Baltimore because Stifel as an institutional research firm and broker provides research to Adviser as noted in our Best Execution analysis.
+Orders placed with Stifel for non-directed separate accounts have always been placed there on a research value and "best execution" basis and for the purpose of consolidating orders.
+This trading is not tied in any way to the broker, his family or his clients.